Student Progression Plan

 Mastery of the adopted performance standards is assessed through teacher observation, classroom assignments, and examinations.

-The following chart reflects the grading system and interpretation of letter grades used to measure student success as defined by state statute.
-(F.S.1003.437)
+The following chart reflects the grading system and interpretation of letter grades used to measure student success consistent with the 6-12 state grading system.

 |B||80%-89%||3||Above Average Progress|